About Ethan Klingsberg

 - Selected Conflict M&A Transactions/Affiliate Buyouts: Emerald Holdings, Cox Communications, ResCare, Fox Entertainment, CNA Surety, Alfa Corporation, Kinder Morgan, Coca-Cola Enterprises, Aramark, PepsiAmericas

-- The Goldman Sachs Group, Inc. on the acquisition of top-ranked ESG investment manager, NN Investment Partners.
+- The Goldman Sachs Group, Inc. on its pending acquisition of top-ranked ESG investment manager, NN Investment Partners.

-- Cargill Incorporation and the buyer consortium on the pending $4.3 billon take-private of Nasdaq-listed Sanderson and simultaneous formation of JV with Continental Grain and private acquisition of Wayne Farms.
+- Cargill Inc. and the buyer consortium on the pending $4.3 billion take-private of Sanderson, together with the simultaneous transactions to form a JV with Continental Grain and acquire Wayne Farms.

 - Sitel Group on its $2.2 billion take-private of Sykes Enterprises.